wizard97/3400_team5electricboogaloo/docs/Lab4Page.md

     pos_x = bot_data>>5 & 0b11;
     pos_y = bot_data>>2 & 0b111;
 ```
 This allowed us to then update our maze with specific values for x and y as well as the state value.
 We displayed the maze in a similar manner as before and were able to update values for position on the fly during the demo.
+As a sidenote, the payload number is just the conversion of the 7 bits together to decimal.

 The rest of the receive code is shown below:
 ```